JesuHrz/killa/README.md

 store.getState() // { counter: 1 }
 ```

-But you can also subscribe a single event
+But you can also subscribe to a specific event:

 ```js
 const store = killa({ counter: 0, type: '', filter: '' })